seud0nym/tch-gui-unhide/utilities/README.md

 ## set-optimal-bank-plan
 Again, it does what it says.
 It is a copy of the commands from https://hack-technicolor.readthedocs.io/en/stable/Hacking/PostRoot/#bank-planning, with a confirmation prompt.

+## set-web-admin-password
+Allows you to set or reset the web admin password.
+Specify the new password as the first parameter.

 ## show-bank-plan
 A pretty version of `find /proc/banktable -type f -print -exec cat {} ';'`, with a final analysis to show whether the bank plan is optimal, or not.